wendajiang/wendajiang.github.io/content/blog/singleton.md

 ---
 title: singleton
-description: ''
 date: 2021-05-07 12:12:17
 updated: 2023-06-15 14:24:10
-typora-copy-images-to: ../static/pics/${filename}
-tags: ["singleton", "thread_safe"]
+tags:
+  - singleton
+  - thread_safe
-lead: 'The singleton design pattern'
+lead: The singleton design pattern
 ---

 The singleton is a pattern that's used to restrict the number of class instantiations to exactly one.